We may earn commissions on purchases. (Info)

 Overall, CyberGhost is well worth its high user rating, with its user-friendly apps, robust security and privacy provisions, good speeds and network size, affordable pricing, and ability to bypass content restrictions.

-Most VPN users prioritize online safety and privacy, and CyberGhost stands out.
+Most VPN users prioritize online safety and privacy, and CyberGhost stands out as a notable choice.
 It offers bank-level encryption, a strict and verified no-logs policy, an automatic kill switch, and several advanced and extra features.
 Regular transparency reports and an independent audit by Deloitte sweeten the deal.

-CyberGhost also performs excellently as a streaming, gaming, and torrenting service.
-Several servers dedicated to each activity remove the need for trial and error and ensure you enjoy lag—and buffering-free experiences.
-CyberGhost can evade geo-restrictions on streaming services like Netflix, Amazon Prime Video, Hulu, HBO Max, Disney Plus, and many more.
+Beyond security, CyberGhost is an excellent choice for streaming, gaming, and torrenting services.
+Its dedicated servers for each activity eliminate the need for trial and error, ensuring smooth, lag-free experiences.
+The VPN successfully bypasses geo-restrictions on primary streaming services, including Netflix, Amazon Prime Video, Hulu, HBO Max, Disney+, and many more.

 CyberGhost still needs to improve some aspects of its service.
 While servers closer to my location provided fast speeds, performance dropped significantly on farther servers.
-In addition, CyberGhost seems to have prioritized the Windows client.
+Additionally, CyberGhost appears to have prioritized its Windows client.
 Some of the functionality available on Windows is missing on other operating systems.

-All said and done, I recommend CyberGhost to users looking for a capable, speedy, and reliable VPN.
-The only VPN I recommend more highly is ExpressVPN.
+All in all, I recommend CyberGhost to users looking for a capable, speedy, and reliable VPN.
+The only VPN I highly recommend is ExpressVPN.

 Frequently Asked Questions